kristinaleilani/kristinaleilani.github.io/_pages/contact.md

 {% include contact-form.html %}

-I would love to hear from you if you're interested in collaborating, talking aobut research, or have questions!
+I would love to hear from you if you're interested in collaborating, talking about research, or have questions!